- Letter of intimation under section 143(1) of Income Tax Act

 Centralized processing center

-As per the data provided by the income tax department, as of 26th December, 2020 more than 4.15 crore income tax returns have already been filed for the AY 2020-21.
+As per the data provided by the income tax department, more than 2 crore income tax returns have already been filed for the FY 2022-23.
 Considering the sheer number of returns filed, it is very important to process all the returns timely and correctly.
 It is at this stage the Centralized Processing Center comes into the picture.

 The income tax department has been empowered to create a centralized processing center for returns.
 The objective is of determining the tax payable and refunds to the taxpayers.
 The CPC center in Bangalore processes the returns filed by the assessee without any interference from the taxpayer or the jurisdictional officer.
 To ensure timely processing of returns and provide both of the information in a timely manner.